 Basically, there are three options:

-Gray divorce can be financially devastating.
-Instead of enjoying the golden years, too many are forced back into the workforce just to make ends meet.
+It can be financially devastating.
+Instead of enjoying the golden years, too many are forced back to work just to make ends meet.

-Even in the worst relationships, each gray divorcee will go through the grieving process of their loss of the relationship.
+Even in the worst relationships, each person will go through the grieving process of the loss of their relationship.
 They will feel lonely and self doubts will surface.
 Starting over can be very difficult and many choose to remain single.

 Even in the most amiable divorces, relationships will suffer.
 Adult children might take sides or become resentful.
 Family holidays such as Thanksgiving / Christmas are likely to be strained, especially if a new partner arrives.

 Friends and other couples that you used to get together with become elusive.
 They knew both of you and are uncomfortable dealing with the situation.